 ——VISIT STACY’S WEBSITE——

-Benjamin is a digital and multimedia journalist, writer, and photographer based in New York City.
-He has been published in the Gotham Gazette, Crain’s New York Business; as a photographer, videographer and journalist in Dollars & Sense; and as a blogger on TruTV’s Dumb as a Blog and Conspiratorium.
+Benjamin has been a videographer at the Pickathon Music Festival for two years, and he was the sound man for producer Andrew Hongo’s documentary Highlands in central Vietnam.
+As a journalist, he has been published in the Gotham Gazette, Crain’s New York Business; as a photographer, videographer and journalist in Dollars & Sense; and as a blogger on TruTV’s Dumb as a Blog and Conspiratorium.

-Benjamin possesses a BA in Anthropology from Portland State University and a second, much more important-sounding degree in Journalism from the City University of New York/Baruch College.
-He toils by day in web support at ThomasNet Web Solutions and he likes to call Bushwick, Brooklyn home.
-He has way too many guitars.
+Benjamin earned a BA in Anthropology from Portland State University and a BA in Journalism from the City University of New York/Baruch College.
+He currently lives in Chiang Mai, Thailand and has way too many guitars.

 —–VISIT BENJAMIN’S WEBSITE—–